mnot/I-D/rfc5988bis/draft.md

 IANA should only accept registry updates from the Designated Expert(s), and should direct all requests for registration to the review mailing list.

-## Link Relation Application Data Registry

-This specification also establishes the Link Relation Application Field registry, to allow entries in the Link Relation Type registry to be extended with application-specific data (hereafter, "app data") specific to all instances of a given link relation type.

-Application data is registered on the advice of a Designated Expert (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{RFC5226}}).

-Registration requests consist of the completed registration template below:

-* Application Name:
-* Description:
-* Default Value:
-* Notes: [optional]

-The Description SHOULD identify the value space of the app data.
-The Default Value MUST be appropriate to entries to which the app data does not apply.

-Entries that pre-date the addition of app data will automatically be considered to have the default value for that app data; if there are exceptions, the modification of such entries should be coordinated by the Designated Expert(s), in consultation with the author of the proposed app data as well as the registrant of the existing entry (if possible).

-Registration requests should be sent to the link-relations@ietf.org mailing list, marked clearly in the subject line (e.g., "NEW APP DATA - example" to register "example" app data).

-Within at most 14 days of the request, the Designated Expert will either approve or deny the registration request, communicating this decision to the review list.
-Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.
-Registration requests that are undetermined for a period longer than 21 days can be brought to the IESG's attention (using the iesg@iesg.org mailing list) for resolution.

-When a registration request is successful, the Designated Expert will forward it to IANA for publication.
-IANA should only accept registry updates from the Designated Expert(s), and should direct all requests for registration to the review mailing list.

 # Security Considerations